On the existence of closed trajectories and pseudo-trajectories for a family of third order differential equations: Proof of Theorem 2

 }

-We note that when $i+j+k$ is even we have that $i+j+k+1$ is odd, then \begin{itemize} \item[-] if $i$ is even we get that $i+1$ is odd, $j+k$ is even and $j+k+1$ is odd; \item[-] if $i$ is odd we get that $i+1$ is even, $j+k$ is odd and $j+k+1$ is even. \end{itemize} Hence for this case from Lemma \ref{intzero}
+Suppose that $i+j+k$ is even.
+With this, we have that $i+j+k+1$ is odd and, furthermore, \begin{itemize} \item if $i$ is even we get that $i+1$ is odd, $j+k$ is even and $j+k+1$ is odd; \item if $i$ is odd we get that $i+1$ is even, $j+k$ is odd and $j+k+1$ is even. \end{itemize} Hence, in this case, from Lemma \ref{intzero},